samair/spring-mvc/README.md

-# A Basic Spring rest service
+# Spring Framework 101

+1. weapp
 Demonstrates a basic web service with multiple controllers.
 Annotation based configurations are used for spring.